Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning: Methodology

-Based on the above analysis, we propose a novel approach to intent prediction.
-We encode the scene from the previous time step $T_P$ and feed it into a neural network to predict the coordinates of the surrounding vehicles at a future time step $T_F$.
-This approach allows a more accurate estimation of intentions by anticipating future vehicle positions.
-Compared to polynomial-based methods, deep learning-based trajectory prediction offers stronger capabilities in non-linear modelling, adaptability and generalisation.
-It can extract more complex trajectory patterns and dynamic behaviours from trajectory data and adapt to changing driving environment conditions, thereby maintaining higher prediction accuracy.
-Considering the requirements of the lane-changing decision model in terms of parameter set and computational efficiency, this paper plans to use a lightweight trajectory prediction network, and the specific network architecture is shown in Table \ref{table1} of the experimental section.
+Driving intentions: $ \Omega_I $ aims to enable the ego vehicle to consider the potential future driving actions of surrounding vehicles when making decisions.
+We propose a novel approach for intention prediction.
+We encode the scene from the previous time step $ T_P $ and feed it into a neural network to predict the coordinates of the surrounding vehicles at a future time step $T_F$ .
+Compared to polynomial-based methods\cite{zhang2022multi}, deep learning based trajectory prediction offers stronger capabilities in nonlinear modelling, adaptability and generalisation.
+The specific network architecture is shown in Table I of the experimental section.
 The reason for choosing this architecture is that the vehicle coordinate trajectory is input into the network in the form of points.
 GCN can better extract the topological structure features of the vehicle, while GRU is used for time series trajectory prediction.